Far Rockaway–Mott Avenue station: Subway use

 In 1981, the MTA listed the Mott Avenue station among the 69 most deteriorated stations in the subway system, despite the fact that the station had become part of the subway system just two decades earlier.
 From 2009 to 2012, this and eight other stations were renovated for $117 million.
 At Far Rockaway, the 1950s design of the station house was replaced with metallic facades and a dome enclosure, and upgrading several features including staircases and employee areas.
 Elevators from the station house to the platforms were added, as were yellow tactile warning strips on the platform edges, making the station ADA-accessible.
 A glass artwork titled Respite was installed as part of the MTA's Arts for Transit program.
 The renovated station was unveiled on May 11, 2012.
 The MTA announced in 2025 that a customer service center would open at the station.

+The segment of the line between Howard Beach and the Rockaway Peninsula suffered serious damage during Hurricane Sandy in October 2012 and was out of service for several months.
+On November 20, 2012, a free shuttle designated as H replaced the Rockaway portion of the A service between Far Rockaway–Mott Avenue and Beach 90th Street via the Hammels Wye; regular service was not restored until May 30, 2013.
+In 2018, a two-phase program of flood mitigation work at the Hammels Wye junction required further service disruptions; the second phase from July to September diverted all Far Rockaway A trips to Rockaway Park, and the Rockaway Park Shuttle was rerouted to serve the A train's Far Rockaway branch.
+A train service to Far Rockaway was suspended again between January and May 2025 during reconstruction of the Hammels Wye, and the Rockaway Park Shuttle again served the Far Rockaway branch during that time.